 Lantana camara 'American Red'Item #5661 USDA Hardiness Zone: 9 - 11

 Profuse red and yellow color year-round!
-Useful as substitute for annuals in flower beds or containers.
-Excellent low hedge or accent shrub.
+Useful as a substitute for annuals in sunny flower beds or containers.
+An excellent low hedge or accent shrub.
 Tolerates heat and drought.
 Evergreen in frost-free areas; treat as an annual elsewhere.

 - History & LoreHistory:This is a large genus with over 150 species native to tropical regions of the Americas and Africa.
 L. camara is native as far north as Texas and southern Georgia but has naturalized elsewhere in the South.
 The genus name is the same as the South American name for the plants.
 Many of the contemporary varieties resulted from hybrids of this and L. montevidensis.Lore:Lantanas are valuable butterfly nectar plants and are equally appealing to hummingbirds.

 Fertilizing Lantana in the right way will keep them looking great all throughout the season.
 Find out how to fertilize...